sdShaggy/Load-Prediction-AI-model/README.md

 ---

 ## 👤 Author :
-This project was developed by Sarvagya Dwivedi and Team Load Logix AI as part of a personal learning initiative.
+This project was developed by Sarvagya Dwivedi and Team Load Logix AI for Smart India Hackathon '24 and Personal Learning Initiative.